|

 Antibody - Wikipedia

-An antibody (Ab), or immunoglobulin (Ig), is a large, Y-shaped protein belonging to the immunoglobulin superfamily which is used by the immune system to identify and neutralize antigens such as bacteria and viruses, including those that cause disease.
+An antibody (Ab), or immunoglobulin (Ig), is a large protein belonging to the immunoglobulin superfamily which is used by the immune system to identify and neutralize antigens such as those that exist on bacteria and virus cells, including those that cause disease.

 Antibodies: Definition, Types & Function - Cleveland Clinic